strogo/ithaca/about.md

 ## Who?

-My online handle is Telemachus (hence the name of this site - partly), and you can reach me at telemachus /at/ arpinum /dot/ org.
+My name is Peter Aronoff, and online I tend to go by Telemachus (hence the name of this site - partly).
+If you have something you _must_ say to me, you can reach me at telemachus /at/ arpinum /dot/ org.
 It shouldn't really matter, but if you're curious, I'm a teacher and sysadmin in New York City.
 In addition to the occasional post here, I'm online regularly or semi-regularly in some other places.
 I visit [Debian User Forums][df] and [LinuxQuestions][lq] regularly.
 I sometimes post questions or answers on [StackOverflow][so], and I sometimes post comments on [Hacker News][hn].
 I keep some bookmarks on [Delicious][d], and I've started using [Twitter][tw], though I'm not sure how long that will last frankly.
 Wherever I hang out regularly, my name will be some variation of Telemachus, but of course not every online Telemachus is me.
 Consider yourself warned.

 [df]: http://forums.debian.net/
 [lq]: http://www.linuxquestions.org/questions/